As you might expect, we love Scotland, and we’re sure you will too.

 Camping in the winter months is for the brave, but may prove good training for your next polar expedition!

-Yes they are, though again we would refer our clients to the Outdoor Access Code for details regarding best practice with open fires.
+Yes they are, though again we would refer our clients to the Outdoor Access Code for guidance with open fires.
 For a very safe and controlled open fire, with minimal impact on the environment, the Firebox (supplied with our standard equipment) is ideal.
-Wild fires can occur in Scotland when conditions are very dry, and so it is essential that clients act responsibly when lighting fires, ensuring that the fire is contained and that there’s no risk of it spreading to surrounding vegetation.
+Wildfires can occur in Scotland when conditions are very dry, and so it is essential that clients act responsibly when lighting fires, ensuring that the fire is contained and that there’s no risk of it spreading to surrounding vegetation.
 A fire extinguisher is supplied in the vehicle.

 Midges – a small sand fly type insect – can blight some parts of Scotland.
 They can be there one minute, gone the next, and can be intense in one place and non-existent just a few metres away.
 They tend to congregate when the air is very still, and especially in the presence of still or slow-moving water.
 Special repellents are available, and we especially recommend Smidge.
 Choosing a slightly exposed campsite with a nice breeze will help keep them at bay, as will a moderately smoky campfire.